plgd-dev/doc/content/en/quickstart/deploy-plgd-cloud.md

 ### Authorization

 The plgd cloud doesn't work without OAuth Server.
-To not require developers not interested in sharing bundle instance with other users, simple mocked OAuth Server is included in the bundle.
-Authentication to the plgd is therefore not required and test user is automatically logged in.
-Same applies also to device connections; in case you're using the bundle, devices connecting to the CoAP Gateway can use random/static onboarding code as it's not verified.
+To not require developers not interested in sharing bundle instances with other users, a simple mocked OAuth Server is included in the bundle.
+Authentication to the plgd is therefore not required, and the test user is automatically logged in.
+The same applies also to device connections; in case you're using the bundle, devices connecting to the CoAP Gateway can use random/static onboarding code as it's not verified.
 Onboarding of devices is therefore much simpler.

 {{% warning %}}
 Authorization Service which is part of the plgd is only for testing and development purposes.
 For the production, integration of the plgd device identity management API is required.